zhenlonghe/Vimrc/README.md

 ## Contact

-Enjoy it, and if there's any question or comment, feel free to let me know.
+Enjoy it, and if you have any question or comment, feel free to contact me know.
 Happy Coding :)